ionic-team/capacitor-plugins/push-notifications/README.md

 Register the app to receive push notifications.

-Will trigger registration event with the push token or registrationError if there was some problem.

-Doesn't prompt the user for notification permissions, use requestPermission() first.
+This method will trigger the `'registration'` event with the push token or `'registrationError'` if there was a problem.
+It does prompt the user for notification permissions, use `requestPermissions()` first.

 **Since:** 1.0.0